brianvarskonst/nikas-theme/README.md

 ## Usage

-`// Todo`

-## Crafted by Inpsyde

-The team at [Inpsyde](https://inpsyde.com) is engineering the Web since 2006.

 ## License

-Copyright (c) 2020 Brianvarskonst, Brianvarskonst
+Copyright (c) 2020 Brianvarskonst

-Good news, this plugin is free for everyone!
+Good news, this theme is free for everyone!
 Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.

 ## Contributing